 The Church of Saint Ildefonso dates back to the 18th century and is decorated in the same iconic blue and white tiles that you saw in the train station, and that will become familiar to you as you follow this itinerary for Porto in a day.

-Just another 10 minutes from Igreja de Santo Ildefonso, the church of souls is a hot spot for insta-worth photos due to the famous blue and white tiles (you really will see a lot of stunning tiling in Porto!)
+Just another 10 minutes from Igreja de Santo Ildefonso, the Church of Souls is a hot spot for Instagram-worthy photos thanks to its famous blue and white tiles (and believe me, you’ll see a lot of stunning tiling in Porto!).

-Much like the tiles at the train station, the ones decorating the Church of Souls tell the lives of S. Francis of Assisi and Saint Catherine.
-They were completed in 1929, and almost 16 thousand tiles were used!
+Much like the tiles at the train station, the ones decorating the Church of Souls depict the lives of Saint Francis of Assisi and Saint Catherine.
+Completed in 1929, nearly 16,000 tiles were used!

 Photo by Dominik Kuhn